 The Holy Spirit has the power to break through barriers that people set up and to work through our weaknesses; we simply need to obey what God is telling us to say.
 Jesus commanded, "Go and make disciples of all nations..."
-If we do this, if we lift up the name of Jesus, God will be faithful and will touch hearts through His Holy Spirit.
+If we do this, if we lift up the name of Jesus, if after much prayer we speak out and let people know about Christ, God will be faithful and will touch hearts through His Holy Spirit.

 Are you allowing the Holy Spirit to work through your weaknesses, through your fears, through the barriers that you believe are present?
-Are you trusting God to use His Spirit to touch others with your words and the love you share?

-Pray that God will continue to use His Holy Spirit to speak to our world through you.
+Are you trusting God to use His Spirit to touch your family members, neighbors, and co-workers with the words you share about Christ?
+Are you trying to speak softly in order to make people comfortable or are you willing to step out on a limb when God convicts you to speak the truth boldly?
+Pray that God will continue to use His Holy Spirit to speak boldly through you.

-Tuesday, May 1, 2018

-Read Acts 2: 42-47.
+Tuesday, June 11, 2019 Read Acts 2: 42-47.

-As the disciples, the early church, yielded itself to God and His Holy Spirit, not only did the Holy Spirit create boldness in the disciples and their preaching to the crowds, but the Holy Spirit swelled up in them in the form of love for one another and for community.
-The disciples devoted themselves to four things: (1) the apostle's teaching, (2) fellowship, (3) the breaking of bread, and (4) prayer.
+The Holy Spirit not only created boldness in the disciples and their preaching to the crowds, but swelled up in them in the form of love for one another and for community.
+The disciples devoted themselves to four things: (1) the apostle's teaching, (2) fellowship, (3) the breaking of bread, and (4) the prayers.